circleci/circleci-docs/jekyll/_cci2/workflows.md

 ### Using Job Contexts to Share Environment Variables

-The following example shows a workflow with four sequential jobs that use shared environment variables.
+The following example shows a workflow with four sequential jobs that use a context to share environment variables.
+See the [Contexts]({{ site.baseurl }}/2.0/contexts) document for detailed instructions on this setting in the application.

 The following `config.yml` snippet is an example of a sequential job workflow configured to use the resources defined in the `org-global` context: